Alberta Farmland Trust is a not-for-profit company formed for the purpose of conserving productive farmland in Alberta.

 The Cowichan Land Trust is a non-profit society located in Duncan, British Columbia.
 It was founded in 1995 by a group of concerned citizens who wished to help landowners find alternatives to the degradation of natural areas and wildlife habitat.

 The Cowichan Estuary Nature Centre is an interpretive centre overlooking the Cowichan Estuary, a 400 hectare estuarine ecosystem and internationally designated Important Bird Area (IBA) in the unceded and traditional territory of the Quw’utsun people.
-In spite of more than a century of industrial activity, the estuary provides vital habitat for resident and migratory birds, Pacific salmon, shellfish and a diversity of inter-tidal life.
+The Nature Centre provides programs and classes to children, youth and the public on the subjects of marine and bird life, the history of the Cowichan Estuary, and watersheds.
+Other work includes protection, restoration and enhancement of the Cowichan Estuary.

 Denman Conservancy Association (DCA) was registered as a Society in May 1991 to preserve, protect and enhance the quality of the natural and human environment of Denman Island.